 - Surgical sexing

-There is no way to determine a conure parrot’s sex through visual examination.
-They have no outward sexual dimorphism.
-A DNA test or surgical sexing is the only way to confirm if you have a boy or girl parrot.
+There’s no way to visually determine a conure parrot’s sex, as they have no outward sexual dimorphism, so DNA testing and surgical sexing are the only ways to tell if you have a boy or girl parrot.

-You can wait until the bird reaches 1-3 years of age.
-At this age, if female, she may begin laying eggs – even without having coupled with a male.
+You can wait until the conure reaches 1-3 years of age.
+If female, she may begin laying eggs at this age, even without copulating with a male.

 Males and females are identical in appearance.
-Pionus parrots are calm and easy-going, as far as birds go.
-However, males may not enjoy being handled during mating season.
+Pionus parrots are calm and easy-going, but males may not enjoy being handled during mating season.

-In fact, males will show aggressive behavior throughout this time.
-That’s especially true if they aren’t able to couple with a female.
+Males show aggressive behavior throughout this time, especially if they’re not paired with a female.
 Females tend to remain calm throughout.

 Can Parrots Change Gender?

-Parrots cannot change their sex.
-The ability to spontaneously change from male to female or female to male is rare among animals.
-It’s defined in Copeia as protandry, protogyny, or sequential hermaphroditism.
+Parrots can’t change their sex.
+The ability to spontaneously change from male to female or female to male is defined in Copeia as protandry, protogyny, or sequential hermaphroditism.

-If you think your parrot has changed sex, it didn’t.
-You merely judged its original sex incorrectly.
-Even vets can make this error without the assistance of surgery or DNA testing.
+If you think your parrot has changed sex, it hasn’t; you just got its gender wrong.
+Even vets can make this error without surgical or DNA testing.

-With this, the parrot remains capable of reproducing as the sex it was originally born as.
-It doesn’t matter that it bears visual and physical traits of the opposite sex.
-However, that can change if the dysfunction or damage is severe.
+The parrot can reproduce based on its original gender.
+It’s irrelevant that it bears visual and physical traits of the opposite sex, but that can change if the dysfunction or damage is severe.

 What’s The Best Way To Sex A Parrot?

-The best way to confirm the sex of your parrot is to have a DNA test performed or surgical sexing.
-However, that’s only for adult parrots and those that are medium-sized and above.
+The best way to determine the sex of a parrot is DNA testing and surgical sexing.
+However, that’s only for medium-sized and larger adult parrots.
 Vets recommend DNA testing as it’s non-invasive.

-If knowing your parrot’s sex is important, then consult with an avian vet.
-A veterinarian can determine this without confusion or any physical damage to your pet parrot.
+If knowing your parrot’s sex is important, consult an avian vet.
+A veterinarian can determine gender without confusion or causing physical harm to a parrot.